Is Retiring in Panama Right For You?

 Even if you can get health insurance in Panama, it will usually not cover any medications, so you’ll need to pay for medications out of pocket.
 Some medications are not available in Panama.
 You can check medication prices and availability at the links to a pharmacy in this article.

-A big plus is that many of Panama’s doctors speak English, and it’s less than $20 to see a general doctor, even if you do not have insurance.
+A big plus is that many of Panama’s doctors speak English, and it’s usually less than $20 to see a general doctor, even if you do not have insurance.
 Specialists costs about $50 to $100 per visit.

 Even though health care in Panama is excellent, you need to evaluate your own health situation before deciding to retire in Panama and move away from the doctors (and health insurance) you have used for many years.
 This is especially important if you have a serious chronic illness, mobility, or other handicap issues.
 Panama is, unfortunately, not a handicapped, friendly country.